maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 Device Detection
 ================

-At Fidelity Investments, where I worked in 2007 helping develop their then new mobile offering, we face many challenges with the mobile landscape of that time:
+At Fidelity Investments, where I worked in 2007 - helping develop their then new mobile offering, we faced many challenges developing for the mobile landscape that existed back then:

 1. Bandwidth, latency, and CPU issues were significantly worse than what we experience today.
 2. Screen sizes were much more varied, and smaller than today.